jimshadrick/django-base/README.md

-# Django Base Project Template
+# Django Base Project Template (Bootstrap)

 A sample base template that can be used for a new Django project, with support for local development and VPS-based production deployment.
+Based on Bootstrap 5.

 ---